Japanese seaplane carrier Nisshin

 Nisshin (日進) was a seaplane tender (AV) of the Imperial Japanese Navy during World War II.

-She was built at Kure Naval Arsenal from 1938 to 1942 and was equipped with 2 aircraft catapults and facilities for launching, lifting and carrying up to 12 floatplanes.
-It was made for the ship to also carry 12 Type 'A' midget submarines and to launch them.
+She was built at Kure Naval Arsenal from 1938 to 1942 and was equipped with two aircraft catapults and facilities for launching, lifting, and carrying up to 12 floatplanes.
+She also could carry, launch, recover, and support 12 Type 'A' midget submarines.

 Background

 During the 1930s, the Imperial Japanese Navy made increasing use of naval aviation as scouts for its cruiser and destroyer squadrons.
 Due to restrictions imposed by the Washington Naval Treaty and London Naval Treaty, the number of aircraft carriers was strictly regulated; however, there was no limitation as to seaplane tenders.
 Nisshin was a follow-on to the purpose-built seaplane tender design begun with the Chitose-class and was ordered by the Imperial Japanese Navy under the 3rd Naval Armaments Supplement Programme of 1937.

 Design

 Nisshin was designed with two aircraft catapults for launching seaplanes, and cranes for recovering landed aircraft on her aft deck.
 She also had two elevators to transport midget submarines from the ship's interior along with 900 tonnes of aviation fuel.
-As designed, Nisshin carried a complement of 12 Kawanishi E7K Type 94 "Alf" and Nakajima E8N Type 95 "Dave" and Mitsubishi F1M floatplanes which were stored on the top of the ship.
+As designed, Nisshin carried a complement of 12 Kawanishi E7K Type 94 "Alf", Nakajima E8N Type 95 "Dave" and Mitsubishi F1M Type 0 "Pete" floatplanes which were stored on the top of the ship.

 Her armament consisted of six 14 cm/50 3rd Year Type naval guns in three turrets on the foredeck, giving Nisshin nearly the firepower of a light cruiser.
 Anti-aircraft protection was initially provided by 24 Type 96 25 mm AA guns in eight triple mountings.
 Nisshin was modified after the start of World War II to carry twelve Type A Kō-hyōteki-class submarines, with a reduction in her original aircraft capacity to twelve aircraft.

 Although similar to the preceding seaplane carrier Chitose and Mizuho, Nisshin was fitted with more powerful 47,000 bhp, two-shafted engines which enabled it to reach speeds of 28 knots.
 Nisshin had a range of 11,000 nautical miles at 18 knots, and was often used on high speed transport missions to get more equipment and reinforcements to designated areas quickly.